Reviews You Can Rely On

 Our Verdict

-With the Adrenaline GTS 24, Brooks completely reworked a very popular stability shoe.
-It was a needed update, and we think Brooks did an excellent job of bringing the Adrenaline up to more modern standards without compromising what so many users liked about previous versions.
-The new DNA Loft v3 midsole foam is a significant upgrade.
+With the Adrenaline GTS 24, Brooks completely reworked a very popular stability shoe in a much-needed update.
+We think Brooks did an excellent job of bringing the Adrenaline up to more modern standards without compromising what so many users liked about previous versions.
+The new Brook's DNA Loft v3 midsole foam is a significant upgrade.
 It still runs firm, but it is protective, and the new midsole design allows for much smoother transitions.
 The Adrenaline has never been a workout star, and that hasn't changed.
 The Adrenaline is a stability shoe for logging daily mileage with pronounced medial support, which may make this shoe a no-go for some runners.
 It's best for runners who have been fans of previous versions, and those who value stability above all else.

 REASONS TO BUY